rannn367/tp/docs/UserGuide.md

 * Without `:r`, it will be processed as a standard purchase.

 Examples:
-* `p 1:Espresso` records a regular purchase of an Espresso for the 1st customer.
+* `quickpurchase 1:Espresso` records a regular purchase of an Espresso for the 1st customer.
-* `p 1:Espresso:r` redeems an Espresso for the 1st customer using reward points.
+* `quickpurchase 1:Espresso:r` redeems an Espresso for the 1st customer using reward points.

 ##### Standard Purchase